Dfroom/python-homework/README.md

 # python-homework
-This is my submission for my Module 2 Assignment, pibank.
+This is my submission for my Module 2 Assignment, PyBank.

 The following lines of code were created with input from TA Mehdi Lebdi during the August 31st office hours: